Education always consists of two main components – theory and practice.

-With different scenarios, students can practice different surgeries and other procedures and see how the virtual “patient” responds to their actions.
+With different scenarios, students can practice different surgeries and other procedures in augmented reality and see how the virtual “patient” responds to their actions.

 With augmented reality, students can learn from their errors in the literal meaning of the word without the fear that mistakes can cost their patients’ lives or health.

-Naturally, each scenario can be repeated as many times as needed for the student to become confident with their surgical skills.
+Naturally, each scenario can be repeated in AR as many times as needed for the student to become confident with their surgical skills.

 Remote mentor assistance during emergencies